 Qantas Frequent Flyer and Virgin’s Velocity program are by far the most widely used by Australians.
 This makes sense, as it’s much easier to earn points within Australia with these programs.
 If you usually fly either Qantas or Virgin, using the airline’s own program also gives you access to certain benefits such as the ability to upgrade using points.

 If your main goal is to earn status, it’s generally best to stick with the frequent flyer program of the airline you fly with most.
 But if you would like to travel in premium cabins cheaply, overseas programs can be an enormous help.
 There are many overseas airlines that partner with Qantas and Virgin, meaning you can still earn points and use the benefits of your status for domestic flights.
 But the key is that many of these programs also sell their own miles – often at generous discounts.
 You can then take advantage of these programs’ competitive redemption rates and low fuel surcharges when redeeming the miles.
+Points can also be transferred from some Australian credit cards via the SPG program.

 Another good feature of US (and other) ff programs is that you can occasionally buy ‘miles’ quite economically, and never have to actually fly the airline (or at least pay for a revenue seat).